u-crew/snyk-catch/README.md

 # Dependencies

 Please ensure to install `@vercel/ncc` with `yarn global add @vercel/ncc` or with `npm i -g @vercel/ncc` to create a binary from the `index.js` including the `node_modules`

+# Release

+Plan to create sample releases for usage by Snyk TSMs